“I need to know all the law first!”

 For lectures:

-• There’s no requirement to listen to every word of every video.
-If listening is how you learn, go for it.
-Otherwise, what is it for other than self-satisfaction or imaginary completion points?
+- Realize that there’s no requirement to listen to every word of every video.
+If listening is how you learn or you want to revisit certain topics, go for it.
+Otherwise, what is it for other than a sense of completion because you “have to”?
 You don’t need to read the entire case book to pass the class.
 You don’t need to consume everything that appears on your news feed.
 You don’t need to read every email in your inbox (although I will read yours).
 You don’t need to read the entire Wikipedia article.

-• The point is not to fill in the blanks or complete the program.
+- The point is not to fill in the blanks or complete the program.
 The point is to gain a general framework and understanding of the law.
 The real work comes after.
-Remember that bar prep at its core is a self-study endeavor.
-The programs are simply there to support that process and help you learn.
+Remember that bar prep at its core is a self-learning endeavor.
+The programs are simply there to support that process.

-I’m not saying to cast aside those lectures.
+I’m not saying to cast aside those lectures entirely.
 I’m saying to be more conscious about when and how you’re using these tools.

 The tools are for YOU TO USE however you want.
 Get to know enough to be able to figure it out along the way, but don’t get sucked into their pace.
 If you’re not using the course, it’s using you.